Timothy Weah

-Timothy Tarpeh Weah (born February 22, 2000) is an American professional soccer player who plays as a winger for Ligue 1 club Lille and the United States national team.
+Timothy Tarpeh Weah (born February 22, 2000) is an American professional soccer player who plays as a winger or right-back for Ligue 1 club Marseille, on loan from Serie A club Juventus, and the United States national team.

-Weah made his professional debut for Paris Saint-Germain in 2018, winning Ligue 1 twice and the Trophée des Champions once.
+Weah made his professional debut for Ligue 1 club Paris Saint-Germain in 2018, winning Ligue 1 twice and the Trophée des Champions once.
 He won a Scottish Premiership and Scottish Cup double on loan at Celtic in 2019.
 He then joined Lille, winning another Ligue 1 title and Trophée des Champions in 2021.
+In July 2023 he joined Serie A club Juventus and won the 2023–24 Coppa Italia.

-In March 2018, he earned his first senior international cap for the United States.
-He was part of the squad that won the 2021 CONCACAF Nations League Finals and played at the 2022 FIFA World Cup.
+In March 2018, Weah earned his first senior international cap for the United States.
+He was part of the squad that won the CONCACAF Nations League in 2021, 2023, and 2024.

-Weah is the son of George Weah, the incumbent President of Liberia, who was previously also a professional soccer player, having won the Ballon d'Or in 1995.
+Weah is the son of George Weah, the former President of Liberia, who was previously also a professional soccer player, having won the Ballon d'Or in 1995.

 Early and personal life

 Weah was born on February 22, 2000, in Brooklyn, New York, to Liberian George Weah (at the time a professional soccer player) and his Jamaican wife Clar.
 George Weah was elected as the 25th President of Liberia in 2018, after serving three years in the Senate of Liberia.

-He has two older siblings, George Jr. and Tita.
-He spent his early life in Brooklyn, Valley Stream, New York and Pembroke Pines, Florida.
+Weah has two older siblings, George Jr. and Tita.
+He spent his early life in Brooklyn, Valley Stream, New York, and Pembroke Pines, Florida.
 Weah is fluent in English and French and enjoys producing trap soul music.
-He is close friends with fellow soccer player Tyler Adams.
+He is close friends with fellow soccer player Tyler Adams, as well as former Lille teammates Jonathan David and Angel Gomes.
 His cousin, Kyle Duncan, is also a professional soccer player for New York Red Bulls in Major League Soccer.
-He has been reported to be related to Liberian-born soccer player Patrick Weah, who was signed to a homegrown player deal by Minnesota United in 2021 at the age of 17, but Patrick Weah has confirmed they are not related.
+He is not related to Liberian-born soccer player Patrick Weah.

 Club career

 Early career

-Weah was taught soccer by his father and played soccer while in Florida for West Pines United, before moving back to New York and joining the Rosedale Soccer Club in Queens, New York, owned by his uncle.
+Weah was taught soccer by his father and while in Florida played for West Pines United, before moving back to New York and joining the Rosedale Soccer Club in Queens, New York, owned by his uncle.
 Weah played three seasons with BW Gottschee, a team in the U.S. Soccer Development Academy system, and transferred to the New York Red Bulls Academy in 2013.
 He had a trial with Chelsea at the age of 13.
 Weah relocated to France in 2014 to join the Paris Saint-Germain Academy.
 In his first start with the academy team, he scored a hat-trick in an 8–1 victory for PSG over Bulgarian side Ludogorets Razgrad in the UEFA Youth League.